 Urgent appeal, April 17th, 2020

-Geneva (OMCT) - Members of the SOS-Torture network in Africa addressed an urgent appeal to the special Rapporteurs on the human rights of migrants, on contemporary forms of racism, racial discrimination, xenophobia and related intolerance and on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and members of the UN Working Group of Experts on People of African Descent with regard to the situation of African migrants’ victims of inhuman treatment in China.
+Geneva (OMCT) - Members of the SOS-Torture Network in Africa and Asia addressed an urgent appeal to the special Rapporteurs on the human rights of migrants, on contemporary forms of racism, racial discrimination, xenophobia and related intolerance and on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, and to members of the UN Working Group of Experts on People of African Descent with regard to the situation of African migrants victims of inhuman treatment in China.

 Distinguished Special Rapporteurs and experts

 The signatories to this urgent appeal are members of the SOS-Torture Network in Africa and Asia.
 Most of them are part of the working group on migration and torture and the litigators group of the World Organisation Against Torture (OMCT) whose mandate is to prevent and combat torture in all circumstances.